rjtayl/nesse/README.md

 ### Install
-To use nessie git clone and append the path to the nessie src directory like below:
+To use nesse git clone and append the path to the nesse src directory like below:
 ```
 import sys
-sys.path.append(path_to_nessie+"/src/")
+sys.path.append(path_to_nesse+"/src/")
-import nessie
+import nesse
 ```

-Please see the tutorial notebook for more instruction on how to use nessie.
+Please see the tutorial notebook for more instruction on how to use nesse.